 That's fine, so long as we don't start to mistake stories for reality.
 So long as we don't come to take Fox News for literal verisimilitude.
 And while absolute fidelity to reality is unachievable, it is both possible and desirable to be more, rather than less, truthful in our apprehension of the world around us.
 That's not really the point I'm trying to make.
 I am, rather, trying to get at something that seems to me core to human life.
 Christopher Priest's great early novel A Dream of Wessex (1977) opens with the epigraph: ‘May you live through interesting times.
 Ancient Chinese Curse’.
 It's taken me a long time fully to appreciate the wisdom of that sentiment, authentic Chinese or apochryphal concoction though it be.
 Young people, brimful of piss and vinegar, may think they want to live through interesting times.
 Older people come to this realistion: we want to live our actual lives in a placid and predictable environment and to reserve the interesting times for our imagination.
 We want boring predictable lives that are enlivened by thrilling dangerous stories.
 That's why our stories grow more extreme and violent and dangerous as our lives become more settled and prosperous.
 A universe that was actually made out stories would be a hellscape.

 Of course, the fact that human beings make stories can give stories utility—for humans.
 We may take inspiration from Frodo's perseverance or Mr Polly's courage, from Odysseus's wiliness or Hermione's cleverness when we face challenges of our own.
-We can console ourselves that our broken hearts can mend, that everything happens for a reason, because our stories tell us that these things come to pass.
+We can console ourselves that our broken hearts can mend, that everything happens for a reason, because our stories tell us so.
 It's probably not true, but it may be useful.
 Still: how much story to mix-in to our everyday common-sense engagement with the barely-tractable matter of existence is a ticklish question.
 Too little and we will grow disaffected with the indifference of the universe; too much and we lose touch with reality.

 This, I think, is the aspect of conspiracy-thinking that people tend to overlook.
 When somebody buttonholes us with ‘9/11 was an inside job’ or ‘Paul died in 1966’ or ‘we never actually landed on the moon’ the temptation is to critique their lack of veracity.
 But a conspiracy theory doesn't exist to make the world more veracious; it exists to make it more interesting.
 Can you think of a conspiracy theory that took something inherently interesting and attempted to explain it in terms of an elaborate, secret and more boring counterplot?
 Of course not.
 Any given person's favourite conspiracy theory tells you what they find more interesting about the universe.
 In this sense all the successful stories are conspiracy theories.
 Priest's novel is only incidntally an American Story.
 What it is more centrally—is a Story.